 For more detailed instructions on updating WordPress, please see the following tutorials:

 We hope this article helped you learn how to force WordPress plugin updates.
-You may also want to see our ultimate guide to WordPress SEO or our expert picks for the best managed WordPress hosting providers.
+You may also want to see our guide on how to fix WordPress website not updating right away and how to disable plugin updates in WordPress and why you shouldn’t.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.